BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 - Move "uniqueartifacts" and "setup-uniqueartifacts.exe" into the game directory
 - Launch setup-uniqueartifacts.exe

+### FAQ
+#### What about BGT?
+In BGT, each part of the game is treated separately.
+Meaning you'll be able to get Boots of Speed once in BG1, once in BG2, and once in ToB.
-### Compatibility
+#### Compatibility
+UA is designed be compatible with all other mods.
+#### Installation order
-It should be compatible with most other mods.
-Install it after any mods that add new content (areas, creatues, quests, etc).
+Install UA after any mods that add new content (areas, creatues, quests, etc).
+If you also use Item Randomiser, **install UA first, then IR**.

-One specific case is Item Randomiser.
-It should be installed after Unique Artifacts.
+#### Which items are affected?
+See uniqueartifacts/items/strict.txt (and expanded.txt).
+#### How to "un-duplicate" an item?
+Open uniqueartifacts/items/strict.txt (or expanded.txt), find your item, delete the whole line.
+(There might be several lines with that item, then delete all of them.)

 ### Known issues
-* Removing all copies is not guaranteed (it simply cannot be guaranteed), however the majority definitely will be removed.
-Artifacts might be moved slightly from their original locations, but they still will be in the same area/store/etc.
-* Players starting a **NEW ToB** game might be missing a few items.
+- Players starting a **new** ToB game might miss a Ring of Invisibility.

-### How to
-How to skip an item, so it won't be affected by the mod?
-Open "uniqueartifacts/affected_items" directory, open the file of the appropriate component, find necessary filename.
-Then go to "unique artifacts/core", open items2replace_expanded.tph or items2replace_strict.tph - whichever you wish to install, find reference to this filename and delete it (don't forget to delete 1 nearby "\|", also).
-Then open restore_expanded.tph or restore_strict.tph, find and delete block of code with the filename above.
-That's all.

 ### Version history:
+- Version 2
+  - Complete code rewrite to be more consistent and less intrusive
+  - Weidu 238
 - Version 1.12
   - Major code revision and optimization
   - Fixed bug with not restoring Paladin's bracers and Bracers of Blinding Strike